 Two Pair

 This winning hand occurs when out of the five cards, the user has two cards each of two same faces and different suits, and one irrelevant card.
-For example, a set of King of Hearts and Spade plus a set of 9 of Diamond and Spade and a Jack of diamond.
+For example, a set of King of Hearts and Spades, plus a set of 9 of Diamonds and Spades, and a Jack of Diamonds.

 Pair of Jacks or Better